 In the face of ongoing uncertainty caused by sluggish economic growth, recession fears, and heightened geopolitical tensions, family offices remain committed to positioning themselves for success.
-And, if the International Monetary Fund's "soft landing" is correct given moderating inflation and steadying economic growth, iv family offices are well positioned to withstand the economic currents.
+And, if the International Monetary Fund's 2024 prediction that the global economy will have a "soft landing" is correct given moderating inflation and steadying economic growth,^{iv} family offices are well positioned to withstand the economic currents.
 With many accustomed to navigating fluctuating economic cycles, family offices aim to hold onto their long-term, yet nimble approach to investing which-given their patient capital and cash reserves-puts them in a unique position to ride the economic waves while seizing opportunistic deals along the way.